Strategy Lessons

 OKR History

 The OKR framework is an evolution of the Management by Objectives (MBO) methodology created by Peter Drucker in the 1950s.
 Andy Grove adapted the MBO model at Intel, first calling his adapted approach Intel Management by Objectives (iMBOs) and then later OKR.
-John Doerr worked with Grove at Intel and then later introduced the methodology to Google.
-Google’s well documented success with the methodology has inspired a surge in popularity of the model.
+John Doerr worked with Grove at Intel and then later introduced the OKR methodology to Google.
+Google’s well documented success with the OKR methodology has inspired a surge in popularity of the model.

 OKR webinar